langdon/summit-2015-lab-15812/labs/chapter5.md

               - name: db_name
                 description: wordpress database name
                 default: db_wordpress
+              - name: publicip
+                description: wordpress frontend public IP address
         ...

-That completes the Nulefule file work.
-Be sure to check your work against the reference file for this lab in `~/workspace/Nulecule.reference`.
+Save and close the Nulecule file.

 #### Provider files

 We need to edit the kubernetes files so the values from the previous step can be replaced.

-Edit the pod file `~/workspace/artifacts/kubernetes/wordpress-pod.yaml` and replace parameter values to match the name of each parameter in the Nulecule file.
-Strings that start with `$` will be replaced by parameter names.
+1. Edit the pod file `~/workspace/artifacts/kubernetes/wordpress-pod.yaml` and replace parameter values to match the name of each parameter in the Nulecule file.
+Strings that start with `$` will be replaced by parameter names: `$db_user`, `$db_pass`, `$db_name`

             ...
             env: